 If you get pneumonia, it means you have an infection in your lungs caused by bacteria, viruses, and other germs.
-Learning the type you have helps your doctor suggest a treatment.
+Learning which type you have will help your doctor suggest a treatment.

-Doctors describe the type of pneumonia you have based on where you came down with your infection.
-You may hear health pros use these terms:
+Doctors describe the type of pneumonia you have based on where you got the infection.
+You may hear health professionals use these terms:

 Hospital-acquired pneumonia.
 You catch this type during a stay in a hospital.
 It can be serious because the bacteria causing the pneumonia can be resistant to antibiotics.